 No Buy Challenge

-One of my big goals for 2019 is to pay off all of my credit card debt.
+One of my big goals for 2019 was to pay off all of my credit card debt.

 For as long as I can remember money has made my anxiety and depression worse.